ESPRI-Mod/synda/sdt/doc/command_reference.md

       - a detailed description of the error,
       - the number of dataset versions in which it was found,
-      - the number of datasets to which it applies, ie datasets with at least one version having an error. file_variable list files having more than one variable selection
+      - the number of datasets to which it applies, ie datasets with at least one version having in error. file_variable list files having more than one variable selection